josbeir/cakephp-docs-md/docs/5/en/orm/associations.md

 By default associations will load records based on the foreign key columns.
 If you want to define additional conditions for associations, you can use a `finder`.
-When an association is loaded the ORM will use your [custom finder](#custom-find-methods) to load, update, or delete associated records.
+When an association is loaded the ORM will use your [custom finder](../orm/retrieving-data-and-resultsets#custom-find-methods) to load, update, or delete associated records.
 Using finders lets you encapsulate your queries and make them more reusable.
 There are some limitations when using finders to load data in associations that are loaded using joins (belongsTo/hasOne).
 Only the following aspects of the